baidu-security/webshell-scanner-client/readme.md

 ## Introduction

 A Golang API client of [https://scanner.baidu.com](https://scanner.baidu.com).
-It determines whether a webshell sample is malicious.
+It determines whether a server side script is malicious or not.

 ### Supported file formats